 Self care

-If you feel you need professional help, you can get support online or in person.
+If you feel you need professional help, you can get mental health support online or in person.
 There are many resources available to you through your health plan at no additional cost.

 Avoiding falls prevents serious injuries.
-Maintaining good balance and muscle strength can keep you independent.
+Maintaining good balance and muscle strength can help you keep a safe and active lifestyle while building your confidence.

 Why people fall